Employment and employee benefits in Hong Kong: overview

 Occupational Retirement Schemes Ordinance (ORSO).
 This ordinance establishes a registration system and provides for the regulation of certain retirement schemes.

 Occupational Safety and Health Ordinance (OSHO).
-This ordinance imposes a duty on all employers, as far as is reasonably practical, to ensure the safety and health in the workplace of its employees.
+This ordinance imposes a duty on all employers, as far as is reasonably practical, to ensure the safety and health in the workplace of their employees and others.
 The OSHO covers most industrial and non-industrial workplaces in Hong Kong (see Question 27).

 Employees' Compensation Ordinance (ECO).
-If an employee suffers an injury arising out of and in the course of employment in Hong Kong (or overseas, if the travel is authorised by the employer), the employer is usually liable to compensate the employee under the ECO.
+If an employee suffers an injury arising out of an accident which occurred in the course of their employment in Hong Kong (or overseas, if the travel is authorised by the employer), the employer is usually liable to compensate the employee under the ECO.
 Eligible family members of an employee killed in an accident at work can also be entitled to compensation.
 All employers must maintain valid employees' compensation insurance policies to cover their liabilities under the ordinance and at common law.

 Companies (Winding Up and Miscellaneous Provisions) Ordinance (CWUMPO).
 On winding up of a Hong Kong company (including a Hong Kong subsidiary of a foreign company), employees' claims for wages and other entitlements are given priority over other unsecured creditor claims.

 Sex Discrimination Ordinance (SDO), Disability Discrimination Ordinance (DDO), Family Status Discrimination Ordinance (FSDO) and Race Discrimination Ordinance (RDO).
-All legislate against various forms of discrimination (see Question 17).
+All these ordinances legislate against various forms of discrimination (see Question 17).